What is Suffering?

 Delusion occurs because, despite constantly being reminded that our likes or dislikes, views, thoughts, and actions are not satisfied and are not in line with the truth of the physical world, we ignore the truth and instead strengthen the sense of self, blindly focused on getting satisfaction and ignoring any stress, unhappyness or suffering being created.

-It's important to understand that stress and dissatistaction, although bearing fruit in the present, is the result of past causes, conditions, and intentions.
+It's important to understand that stress and dissatisfaction, although bearing fruit in the present, is the result of past causes, conditions, and intentions.
 In very simple terms, the past circumstances of this life and past lives have shaped our current likes and dislikes, our views, our thoughts, and our intentions, which exert influence on our present circumstances.

 These past conditions and circumstances shape our present being because they have volition and momentum created by previous intentions.
 This is what is called samsara, a flowing river of volition rooted in past ignorant and delusional intentions, which makes humans feel helpless.
 Sometimes submerged and drowning, at other times feeling happy and peaceful, but mostly trying to control the constantly changing flow of life, grasping, trying to hold on to anything solid, afraid of being pulled under or swept away to suffering.